icatstudios/playerpotentials/index.md

 Privacy Policy
 --------------

-iCatsStudios built the Player Potentials app as a Free app.
+iCatStudios built the Player Potentials app as a Free app.
 This SERVICE is provided by iCatsStudios at no cost and is intended for use as is.

 This page is used to inform website visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.